Savage Reign

-Savage Reign (Note: Also known as Wind and Cloud Apocalypse: Hand-to-Hand Fighting Genesis (風雲黙示録 ～格闘創世～, Fū'un Mokushiroku: Kakutō Sōsei) in Japan.) is a 1995 fighting game released by SNK for their Neo Geo arcade and home platform.
-It was ported to the Neo Geo CD, as well as for the PlayStation 2, along with its sequel Kizuna Encounter in Japan only as part of the Fūun Super Combo; this compilation was re-released on the PlayStation Store for PlayStation 4 in December 2016.
+Savage Reign (Note: Also known as Wind and Cloud Apocalypse: Hand-to-Hand Fighting Genesis (風雲黙示録 ～格闘創世～, Fū'un Mokushiroku: Kakutō Sōsei) in Japan.) is a 1995 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
+It was followed by Kizuna Encounter: Super Tag Battle in 1996.
+It was released along with its sequel in Japan as part of the Fūun Super Combo for the PlayStation 2; this compilation was re-released on the PlayStation Store for PlayStation 4 in December 2016.

 Plot

 Savage Reign is set in the first half of the 21st century in the fictional city of South Town (the same city used in the Fatal Fury and Art of Fighting series), which has now been upgraded and renamed as Jipang City.
 A mysterious legendary fighter known only as King Leo has risen up from the shadows of secrecy and issued a challenge on television for the strongest of fighters to battle against him in a tournament known as the Battle of the Beast God, with the promises of immense wealth and legendary fame beyond imagination.
 Nine fighters have come to take part in this tournament, each with their own sole purpose and reason for battling against King Leo.